SummittDweller/docksal-d6-starter/README.md

 ####Finally - Install Drupal

 Since drush won't site-install on Drupal 6 we've got to go old-school.
 Point your browser to `http://your-drupal6-site.drush/install.php` and party like it's 2008

+## Instructions - Pull an existing Drupal 6 site into Drude.

+#### Setup

+1. Clone the project, configure docker-compose.yml and add the domain to your hosts file using instructions above.
+2. Remove the existing contents of /docroot and replace with your D6 project.
+You can cd to docroot ant `git pull`
+3. Create /sites/default/files and copy existing files if needed
+2. Copy /settings-setup/settings.local.php to /docroot/sites/default/settings.local.php
+3. Edit your settings.php file & add this to the end:

+     # Load local settings file if it exists.
+     $local_conf_file_path = __DIR__ . '/settings.local.php';
+     if (file_exists($local_conf_file_path)) {
+       require($local_conf_file_path);
+     }

+ 4. You should now be able to `dsh up` and install drupal as above.

+#### Getting the existing site's dabase

+Current use case uses backupmigrate module, install & enable module on local site.
+Backup existing site -> Download -> Restore on local